SirWaffle/cpp-near-dedupe/README.md

 - windows/linux

 ```
-executing the program with no cmd args will display the expected cmd args
+executing the program with no cmd args will display the expected cmd args.

+usage:
+CPPDeduper "\path\to\dirWith\arrowIPCdatasets\inSubfolders" "fileExtensionOfArrowIPCDatasets" "dataColumnName" dupeThreshold "outdir\where\nondupes\are\saved"

+NOTE: there is no parameter for hash size or n-gram size. they are compiled in for optimization, and default to n-gram size of 5, and 256 finger print hashes
+they can be modified in code on these lines:
+static constexpr int HASH_LENGTH_SHINGLES = 5; //words used per hash
+static constexpr int NUM_HASHES = 256; //number of hashes for comparison

+sample windows commandline:

+CPPDeduper "D:\\datasets\\folderWithManySubfolders" ".arrow" "text" 0.7 "d:\\dedupOut"

+sample linux:
+./CPPDeduper "/mnt/d/datasets/folderWithManySubfolders" ".arrow" "text" 0.7 "/mnt/d/carp/dedupOut"

 ```

 # bugs and issues
 - theres very little error handling at the moment, so it can be touchy